-The Ecole Libre d’architecture May 2018 is a 3+ week event inviting free thought, dialogue, debate and dissent through exposure to a variety of practices in and around architecture.
+The Ecole Libre d’architecture ran in May 2018 over 3+ weeks as an event inviting free thought, dialogue, debate and dissent through exposure to a variety of practices in and around architecture.
 ELa as event and experience swerves around the body of the commodification of education moving beyond the idea of an institution.
 Freed of pedagogical hierarchies, students and teachers become researchers, gathering participation from as diverse a base as possible, relying on Peer to Peer exchange as central to the strength the Ecole’s success and future.

 Liberated from the constraints of traditional architectural education and professional dictates the research is enabled by free and critical enquiry of practices and trajectories.
 It is via the freedom of unscripted learning and of the exploration of conditions of life the existential necessity of research is realised, leading to the possibility of transformative experience.

-Through workshops and exposure to the city - from within and outside architecture ELa aims to offer a critical understanding of the world.
+Through workshops and exposure to the city - from within and outside architecture ELa offered a critical understanding of the world.
 Employing the human, built and natural resources of Paris - as facilitators of discourse and collaborations.

 The culmination of ELa involves a shift from Paris to Venice for a free Assembly at the vernissage of the Biennale of architecture.